nuitrcs/commandlineworkshop/software_carpentary.md

 ```

 Write a script that creates a folder at every 2 seconds with names
-folder_01, ... folder_10 and let's you know when each folder is created
+folder_01, ... folder_10 and lets you know when each folder is created
 and the operation is ended.
 Finally, the script should show the created
 folders and then delete them.